bhb/blockchain/README.md

 # blockchain

-A Clojure library designed to ... well, that part is up to you.
+A toy implementation of a blockchain in Clojure based on ["Learn Blockchains by Building One"](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46).

 ## Usage

-FIXME
+This code has no practical use, since I only wrote it as an exercise to learn more about blockchains and practice writing [specs](https://clojure.org/guides/spec) for functions during development.

+If you want to run the tests, run `lein test`

 ## License

-Copyright © 2017 FIXME
+Copyright © 2018 Ben Brinckerhoff

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.